katherine-wilson/unofficial-wiki-quote-bot-discord/README.md

 # How to Set Up This Bot
 ## Through *Discord*
-Using Discord to try out this bot is very straight-forward.
+Using Discord to try out this bot is very straightforward.
 All you need is a Discord account and a server that you have permission to invite the bot to.<br><br>
 <p align="center">
   <img src=https://user-images.githubusercontent.com/106413749/173713191-87e74101-9fdd-49be-a7dc-2a63aa2fb80d.png width=313 height=410></img>
 </p>